Late-Universe Dynamics from Vacuum Geometry

 anisotropy

-The 13/12 boost is physically tied to macroscopic void exposure.
-Distance ladders thread-
+boost is tied to macroscopic void exposure.
+Distance ladders through under-

 0